Velupillai Prabhakaran: Personal life

 Prabhakaran was married to Mathivathani Erambu on 1 October 1984 at Tirupporur, near Chennai.
 The military spokesman Udaya Nanayakkara said in May 2009 that there was no information about the whereabouts of the remaining members of Prabhakaran's family.
 "We have not found their bodies and have no information about them," he said.
-It is thought that the entire family was wiped out; the bodies of Mathivathani, Duvaraga and Balachandran reportedly were found in a bushy patch about 600 meters away from where Prabhakaran's body was found.
-It is now alleged that his 12-year-old son was executed.
+It is thought that the entire family was wiped out, although the bodies of Mathivathani and Duvaraga were never found.
+His 12-year old son Balachandran was allegedly executed.

 Prabhakaran's parents, Thiruvenkadam Velupillai and Parvathi, both in their 70s, were found in the Menik Farm camp for displaced people near the town of Vavuniya.
 The Sri Lankan military and the government gave public assurances that they would not be interrogated, harmed or ill-treated.
 They were taken into Sri Lankan military custody until Vellupillai's death in January 2010.
 Prabhakaran has a sister, Vinodini Rajendaran.

 One of Prabhakaran's personal bodyguards was Captain Mayuran (Saba), who served in his close protection unit in the early 1990s and was killed in the Battle of Pooneryn in 1993.

 Other names

 Prabhakaran had over the years built up the LTTE into a powerful movement running a shadow state and had acquired the status of being "Thesiya Thalaivar" (National Leader of the Land).
 He was called thambi, meaning "younger brother", by Eelam Tamil elders, which was also his pet name since he was the youngest in his family.
 He was also called as Anna/Annai, meaning 'elder brother' by his younger cadets and the younger Eelam Tamil people.
 Prabhakaran was also called "Karikalan" for his bravery and his administration (in reference to Karikala Chola, a famous Chola king who ruled in Sangam Age).
 He was additionally raised to divine status as Sooriyathevan (God of the Sun) by his followers.
 This was a title used by some of his supporters and within the LTTE to emphasize his leadership and charisma.
-It is important to note that Prabhakaran was a controversial figure and his moniker as "Sooriyathevan" was symbolic rather than a religious or widely accepted title.
+Prabhakaran was a controversial figure and his moniker as "Sooriyathevan" was symbolic rather than a religious or widely accepted title.